gondek/jazz-catalogue/_posts/2016-01-29-blowin-the-blues-away.md

 quote-source: "Ira Gitler, talking about track 3, \"Break City\""
 ---

 This album definitely lives up to its name!
 It has some really amazing interplay between soloists, along with some intense piano work by Silver.
-The album alternates between fast, "high-caloric", songs, and slower, more contemplative work and is the debut of Silver's composition, "Sister Sadie", a jazz standard.
+The album alternates between fast "high-caloric" songs, and slower, more contemplative work, and is the debut of Silver's composition, "Sister Sadie", a jazz standard.